Skip to content

 When this skill loads:

-2. 🔐 Policy: allow_implicit_invocation: false — requires explicit load_skill
+2. 🔐 Policy: allow-implicit-invocation: false — requires explicit load_skill

 3. 🎯 Product: Only visible in Maya sessions; hidden in Blender/Houdini